 In Figure A, the 1st FluoroBand is positioned in the talus and the 2nd FluoroBand is positioned in the calcaneus, just proximal to the subtalar joint.
-This particular situation would require either a short partially threaded or medium partially threaded 7.0 mm screw would have threads that cross the subtalar joint, thereby preventing compression.
+This particular situation would require either a short partially threaded or medium partially threaded 7.0 mm screw.
+The long partially threaded 7.0 mm screw would have threads that cross the subtalar joint, thereby preventing compression.